uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/getting-started.md

 make run-pipeline-interactive
 ```

-This command builds and runs the PostGIS database, pgAdmin GUI, and Django pipeline.
+This command builds and runs the PostgreSQL databases, pgAdmin GUI, and Django pipeline.
 The pipeline is run as a live development server in the background, with an attached interactive terminal.
 Using the terminal, you can run commands and scripts as part of the development process.

 ### Test Pipeline

 ```
 make test-pipeline
 ```

+This command runs tests against the `load_geos` and `load_associations` Django management commands in the pipeline.
+The remaining tests have dependencies with Google Cloud Storage and Mapbox and must be configured and executed separately.